dvwlcx/aws-cdk-examples/python/apigw-http-api-lambda-dynamodb-python-cdk/README.md

 After deployment, view traces in the [AWS X-Ray Console](https://console.aws.amazon.com/xray/) to analyze performance and debug issues.

+## Security and Compliance

+This stack implements AWS Well-Architected Framework best practices for security logging and compliance:

+### Service and Application Logging (SEC04-BP01)
+- **VPC Flow Logs**: Network traffic monitoring for security investigations
+- **API Gateway Access Logs**: Comprehensive request auditing with caller identity, source IP, and request details
+- **Lambda Function Logs**: Application logs with 1-year retention including security-relevant events (request ID, source IP, user agent)
+- **DynamoDB Point-in-Time Recovery**: Continuous backup for data protection and forensic analysis

+### Log Retention
+All logs are retained for 1 year to meet compliance requirements and support security investigations.

+### Prerequisites
+- **AWS CloudTrail** should be enabled at the account or organization level to capture AWS API activity
+- Ensure appropriate IAM permissions for log delivery to CloudWatch Logs (automatically handled by CDK)

+After deployment, logs can be queried in [CloudWatch Logs Insights](https://console.aws.amazon.com/cloudwatch/home#logsV2:logs-insights) for security analysis and troubleshooting.

 ## Setup

 The `cdk.json` file tells the CDK Toolkit how to execute your app.